SunnyDataInc/dab_training/README.md

 * **yellow_nyc:** Example Job orchestration using auto-loader and public data from the NYC Taxi @ Limousine Commission.

-**Note:** The `.github/workflows` contains a cicd.yml file for configuring the dev environment of this repo so the bundles are validated and deploy to DEV on PR requests.
+**Note:** The `.github/workflows` contains a cicd.yml file for configuring the dev environment of this repo so the bundles are validated and deployed to DEV on PR requests.